Towards Plausible Graph Anonymization: Graph Recovery

 \subsection{Prediction Results}

-Table~\ref{table:auc} presents the AUC values of using our edge plausibility to differentiate fake edges from original ones (the Cosine column).
-In most of the cases, we achieve excellent performances with AUC values above 0.95.
-Especially, for the SalaDP-anonymized Facebook2 dataset ($\epsilon=100$), the AUC value is 0.982.
-The only case when our edge plausibility does not achieve an excellent performance is when applying SalaDP on the Enron dataset where the AUC values are between 0.83 and 0.86.
-However, we emphasize that, for a classical classification task, such AUC is already considered good.
+\autoref{fig:auc} depicts the AUC values of using our edge plausibility metric (Cosine in \autoref{fig:auc}) to differentiate fake edges from original ones.
+In most of the cases, we achieve excellent performance with AUC values above 0.95.
+In particular, for the SalaDP-anonymized SNAP dataset ($\epsilon=100$), the average AUC value is 0.971 (see \autoref{fig:sdp_100_auc}).
+The only case where our edge plausibility does not achieve an excellent performance is when applying SalaDP on the Enron dataset where the AUC values are between 0.76 and 0.83.
+However, we emphasize that for most of the classification tasks, such AUC is already considered good.

-Regarding the privacy parameters, we observe that the performance of our approach is not significantly influenced by them.
-For instance, when applying $k$-DA to anonymize the Enron dataset, if $k$ is set to 50, the AUC value is 0.96, while if $k=100$ (i.e., the privacy protection increases), the AUC value is still 0.94.
-Similarly, when applying SalaDP with $\epsilon=100$ on the Facebook2 dataset, our AUC is 0.98.
-Decreasing $\epsilon$ to 10 only reduces the AUC by 0.01.
-This demonstrates that our plausibility metric is quite robust to different privacy parameter values.
+We also notice that our method performs better against SalaDP on the SNAP dataset than the the other two.
+One reason is that SNAP has the highest number of average degrees (\autoref{table:dataset}), which implies more diverse $dK$-2 series.
+This results in SalaDP adding more fake edges on SNAP, which leads to high performance of fake edge detection.
+However, we do not observe a similar trend for $k$-DA-anonymized datasets.

-The AUC values for other vector similarity (distance) metrics are presented in Table~\ref{table:auc} as well.
-Cosine similarity outperforms Euclidean distance and Bray-Curtis distance for $k$-DA-anonymized graphs, even though the performance gain is quite small.
-On the other hand, for SalaDP-anonymized graphs, we can observe that cosine similarity outperforms Euclidean distance by around 10\%, while Bray-Curtis distance is still very close to cosine similarity.
-This shows that cosine similarity (as well as Bray-Curtis distance) is a suitable metric for measuring edge plausibility.
+The AUC values for other vector similarity (distance) metrics are presented in \autoref{fig:auc} as well.
+Cosine similarity performs slightly better than both Euclidean distance and Bray-Curtis distance on $k$-DA-anonymized graphs.
+On the other hand, for SalaDP-anonymized graphs, we can observe that cosine similarity performs better than Euclidean distance (around 10\% performance gain), while the performance of Bray-Curtis and cosine similarity is still very close.
+This shows that cosine similarity (as well as Bray-Curtis distance) is a suitable choice for our edge plausibility metric.